 Welcome to the Environmental Studies Program at Boston College.

-- the tools and creativity necessary to envision and implement paths to sustainable solutions; and
+the knowledge, skills, and ethical stance necessary to envision and implement just and equitable paths toward a more sustainable world.

 a solid background for a wide range of environmentally related careers and/or further graduate study.

 a richly informed perspective upon which a rewarding and responsible life as a citizen of the planet can be based.

 Environmental Studies graduates are prepared for a wide range of careers:

 - In alternative energy, working in sales, research, and development of renewable energy technology and infrastructure.

 - In business, working in corporate research, responsibility, and sustainability, green finance and venture capital, entrepreneurial start-ups, or supporting philanthropic efforts in the environmental space.